George Strait: Honors and awards

 As of 2009, he holds the record for the most CMA awards.
 Strait also holds those same records for wins and nominations for the Academy of Country Music Awards.
 Strait was elected into the Country Music Hall of Fame in 2006, performing his then-latest number-one hit "Give it Away" right before accepting his replica Hall of Fame plaque at the 40th CMA Awards.
 He was only the second artist (after Eddy Arnold in 1966) to be inducted into the Hall of Fame while still actively recording and producing chart-topping hits and albums.

 As of June 8, 2010, Strait was named the top country-music artist of the past 25 years according to Billboard.
 In October 2008, the Academy of Country Music Awards named Strait their Artist of the Decade for the 2000s.
 He was presented the award by the previous winner Garth Brooks.
 Past winners of the award are Marty Robbins (1960s), Loretta Lynn (1970s), Alabama (1980s), and Garth Brooks (1990s).
 With the win of the entertainer-of-the-year award in 2013, he is the only artist to ever win that award in three different decades and also was the oldest winner.
 The win is currently the longest span between wins for that award, as well.
 Strait is also tied with Merle Haggard for the most male vocalist-of-the-year awards.

 On June 1, 2013, Strait appeared at the Alamodome, in San Antonio, Texas, before 70,000 fans in the last concert of the first half of his two-year farewell tour.
 Governor Rick Perry, who was in attendance with First Lady Anita Thigpen Perry, announced that May 18, Strait's birthday, would be George Strait Day in Texas each year.

 In 2023, Rolling Stone ranked Strait at number 156 on its list of the 200 Greatest Singers of All Time.

-John F. Kennedy Center for the Performing Arts Honoree for Lifetime Artistic Achievement to be presented in December 2025 at the Kennedy Center in Washington D.C.
+John F. Kennedy Center for the Performing Arts Honoree for Lifetime Artistic Achievement presented in December 2025 at the Kennedy Center in Washington D.C.